-Since home renovation is not easily finished overnight, it is sensible for you to think it through.
-It is something that you should take seriously.
+Since big projects can’t be done overnight, it is sensible for you to think it through.
+When you’ve decided to renovate your home, it’s something that you should take seriously.
 From formulating the best plan and budget to finding the right materials, you as a homeowner have the primary responsibility to see the project through.

 But with hard work, patience, and determination, a renovation project can be the success you envision it to be.